Vismayak/worklog/blogs/IBM-HDC.md

 gVisor may be thought of as either a merged guest kernel and VMM, or as seccomp on steroids.
 This architecture allows it to provide a flexible resource footprint (i.e. one based on threads and memory mappings, not fixed guest physical resources) while also lowering the fixed costs of virtualization.

+## Code Analysis

+For python code, we can use [Bandit](https://bandit.readthedocs.io/en/latest/) to check for security issues.
+Bandit is a tool designed to find common security issues in Python code.

 What to research?

 How do we integrate gVisor with Clowder?
 Do we only run extractor containers with gVisor?

 ## Scalability

 ## Proposed Roadmap